Amrita-TIFAC-Cyber-Blockchain/NFT-Platform-for-Books/README.md

 [Click here]() to access the webpage.

 ## Acknowledgement
-We would like to acknowldge the support provided by TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "20CY712 - Blockchain Technology" Course.
+We would like to acknowldge the support provided by **TIFAC-CORE in Cyber Security**, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "**20CY712 - Blockchain Technology**" Course.

 ## References

  - Ramaguru R, Minu M. Blockchain Terminologies.
 NamChain Open Initiative Research Lab (2021). https://github.com/NamChain-Open-Initiative-Research-Lab/Blockchain-Terminologies

-## Publication
-TBD